• Facebook

 Start your Application

-The Community Foundation now hosts all community grant program applications online through its new Grant Lifecycle Manager (GLM) system.
-To apply for a Community Foundation grant, eligible nonprofits must create an organization user account.
-You may set up an organization user account here.
+The Community Foundation hosts all community grant program applications online.
+We encourage a conversation with Foundation staff before starting your Grants for Good application.
+To apply, eligible nonprofits must create an organization user account.
+You may set up an organization user account or log on to our grant portal here.

 If you have any questions, please review these Frequently Asked Questions to provide guidance as you navigate our GLM system.